mbj/mapper/README.md

 corresponds to one row of a specific collection.
 A mapper should be able to break this.

-Example (using an imaginary ORM library :D)
+Example (using an imaginary ORM library :D - greez virtus)

     class Address
       include GenericOrmLibrary